WMZS-Modding/Pythons-for-WMW/README.md

 # Pythons for WMW
-A very small open-source code for any WMW games
+A small open-source code for any WMW games.
+This was many pythons can helping you when you were edit XML levels
 ## AbsoluteLocationChanger

 A simple Python script to shift all AbsoluteLocation values in a given XML file.